DéFI

-DéFI (/fr/), a backronym of Démocrate fédéraliste indépendant (/fr/) is a regionalist and social-liberal political party in Belgium mainly known for defending French-speakers' interests in and near the Brussels region.
+DéFI (Note: French pronunciation: /fr/ ("challenge"), a backronym of Démocrate, Fédéraliste, Indépendant (/fr/, lit.
+'Democratic, Federalist, Independent')) is a regionalist and social-liberal political party in Belgium mainly known for defending French-speakers' interests in and near the Brussels Capital Region.
 Founded in 1964, the party is led by Sophie Rohonyi, a former member of the Chamber of Representatives.
-The party's current name, DéFI or Défi, was adopted in 2016 and is a backronym of Démocrate, Fédéraliste, Indépendant (lit.
-'Democratic, Federalist, Independent') meaning "challenge" in French.
+The party adopted its current name, DéFI, in 2015.

 History

 The party was founded as the Democratic Front of Francophones (Front Démocratique des Francophones, FDF) on 11 May 1964 as a response to the language laws of 1962.
 The party had instant success in Brussels: it first contested parliamentary elections one year later, where it won one senator and 3 seats in the Chamber of Representatives for the constituency of Brussels.
 Its number of seats increased further in the subsequent parliamentary elections.
 The party also dominated Brussels' municipal politics until 1982.
+Antoinette Spaak became the first woman to lead a Belgian political party when she was elected to lead the FDF in 1977.

 Initially the party cooperated with the Walloon Rally.
 From 1977 until 1980, the FDF participated in the federal governments led by Leo Tindemans and subsequently Wilfried Martens.
 From 1992, the FDF regularly competed in electoral alliance with the larger Liberal Reformist Party (PRL).
 In 2002 the PRL, the FDF, the MCC and the PFF formed the Reformist Movement (MR), a closer alliance of Francophone liberal parties.

 In January 2010 the party name was amended to Francophone Democratic Federalists (Fédéralistes Démocrates Francophones), maintaining its original acronym.
 In September 2011, the FDF decided to leave the alliance over disagreements with MR president Charles Michel on the agreement concerning the splitting of the Brussels-Halle-Vilvoorde district during the 2010–2011 Belgian government formation.

 The party adopted its current name, DéFI, in November 2015.